calderona/MuonPOG/README.md

 cmsRun muonPogNtuples_cfg.py # modify files according to your needs

-The ntuple gets loaded by :
+The ntuple producer gets loaded by :

 from MuonPOG.Tools.MuonPogNtuples_cff import appendMuonPogNtuple

-appendMuonPogNtuple(process,False,"HLT","ntuple_DoubleMuon_251244_251252.root")
+appendMuonPogNtuple(process,False,"HLT","MY_NTUPLE_NAME.root")

 Where arguments are :